Jesse Lott: Project Row Houses

 Lott was pivotal in the founding of Project Row Houses (PRH), a landmark urban reclamation project located in Houston's Third Ward.
-In 1993, a coalition of black artists led by Rick Lowe and including James Bettison, Bert Long, Floyd Newsum, Bert Samples and George Smith raised the funds to purchase 22 derelict shotgun houses built in the 1930s.
+In 1993, a coalition of black artists led by Rick Lowe and including James Bettison, Bert Long Jr., Floyd Newsum, Bert Samples, and George Smith raised the funds to purchase 22 derelict shotgun houses built in the 1930s.
 Seven of the buildings were transformed into a center for contemporary African American art that hosts changing exhibitions and performances.
 Five of the houses are used as residences for single mothers and their children.
 One serves as PRH's office and as a community gathering place.

 The project's five pillars of social art practice are: art and creativity, education, social safety net, good and relevant architecture, and economic sustainability.
 An exhibit on Project Row Houses is on permanent display at the Smithsonian's National Museum of African American History and Culture.

 Art League Houston Lifetime Achievement Award

 In 2016, Art League Houston named Lott the recipient of the Lifetime Achievement Award in Visual Arts.

-The accompanying exhibition featured a detailed survey of more than 30 pieces: sculpture, drawing and collage, highlighting the three key materials in Lott's work: paper, wire and wood.
-The work was drawn from art historical, political and personal perspectives, and evidenced Lott's profound engagement with the creative process and his commitment to the value of lifelong learning and community building.
-The show also referenced Lott's significant influence as both teacher and mentor by including work by longtime students and co-collaborators.
+The accompanying exhibition featured a detailed survey of more than 30 pieces: sculpture, drawing, and collage, highlighting the three key materials in Lott's work: paper, wire, and wood.
+The work was drawn from art historical, political, and personal perspectives, and evidenced Lott's profound engagement with the creative process and his commitment to the value of lifelong learning and community building.
+The show also referenced Lott's significant influence as both a teacher and mentor by including work by longtime students and co-collaborators of his.

 While the Art League show ran, Lott also had work up at three other venues: Friendly Fire at the Station Museum of Contemporary Art, From Space To Field at the SITE Gallery, and at another location as part of Houston Sculpture Month.

 Jesse Lott: Art and Activism

 Lott is the subject of a 28-minute documentary Jesse Lott: Art & Activism released in 2017.
 The short was shot by students from the 14 Pews Film Academy and directed and edited by 14 Pews founder Cressandra Thibodeaux.
-The video has won numerous national awards, including Best Short Documentary in both the International Black Film Festival and the Tulsa American Film Festival.
+The video won numerous national awards, including Best Short Documentary in both the International Black Film Festival and the Tulsa American Film Festival.

 The piece follows Lott from an unexpected hospital stay, through his preparation for the 2016 Art League exhibit to the show's opening at which he received the lifetime achievement award from longtime friend, artist Mel Chin.
-Houston art community notables that sat for interviews include Rick Lowe, Jim and Ann Harithas, Allison Greene, Dan Allison and Pete Gershon.
+Houston art community notables that sat for interviews for the film include Rick Lowe, Jim and Ann Harithas, Allison Greene, Dan Allison, and Pete Gershon.
 The documentary also contains previously unseen archival footage shot by the late video artist Andy Mann.